ammarshaikh123/Projects-on-Machine-Learning/README.md

 7)[Predicting board game reviews](https://github.com/ammarshaikh123/Projects-on-Machine-Learning/tree/master/Predicting%20board%20game%20reviews)

 In this project I worked with a data set that contains 80000 board games and their associated review scores.
+We used various parameters of review and tried to predict the average rating of a board game.
+We used co-relation to find out relavant variables for my analysis and Linear regression for modelling.

 8)[Reducing Traffic Mortality in the USA](https://github.com/ammarshaikh123/Projects-on-Machine-Learning/tree/master/Reducing%20Traffic%20Mortality%20in%20the%20USA)